How is poverty measured in the United States?

 Supplemental Poverty Measure

-History of Revising the Measure: NAS Recommendations
+History of Revising the Measure

 Wisconsin Poverty Measure

-The U.S. Census Bureau determines poverty status by comparing pre-tax cash income against a threshold that is set at three times the cost of a minimum food diet in 1963, updated annually for inflation using the Consumer Price Index, and adjusted for family size, composition, and age of householder.
-"Family" is defined as persons living together who are related either by blood or marriage.
+The U.S. Census Bureau determines poverty status by comparing pre-tax cash income against a threshold that is set at three times the cost of a minimum food diet in 1963, updated annually for inflation using the Consumer Price Index (CPI; see the last section of this FAQ for an explanation of the CPI), and adjusted for family size, composition, and age of householder.
+"Family" is defined by the official poverty measure as persons living together who are related by birth, marriage, or adoption.
 Thresholds do not vary geographically.
 The Census Bureau has created an infographic to explain "How Census Measures Poverty."

-In 2012, the most recent year for which data are available, the poverty threshold for a family of four was $23,492.
-The official national poverty rate was 15.0 percent.
-There were 46.5 million people in poverty.
+In 2014, the most recent year for which data are available, the poverty threshold for a family of four was $24,230.
+The official national poverty rate was 14.8 percent.
+There were 46.7 million people in poverty.

 Few economic indicators are more closely watched or more important for policy than the official poverty rate.
-The poverty rate is often cited by policymakers, researchers, and advocates who are evaluating social programs that account for more than half a trillion dollars in government spending."
+The poverty rate is often cited by policymakers, researchers, and advocates who are evaluating social programs that account for more than half a trillion dollars in government spending.